 Traditional Indian arts (mantra, singing, poetry, dance, painting) are considered sacred and create unity with nature and divinity.
 Poetic themes of devotion, love, humanity, Gods and Goddesses, seasons, spirituality, and divinity are interwoven with Rāga (melody), Tāla (rhythm), and Bhāva (emotion).
 These have the ability to take the singers, musicians, and listeners deeper within themselves to love, peace, and truth.

 No musical experience is necessary.
 It will be conducted in English and will be translated into Spanish at the same time.

-Feb 12 – 10:00am Aiswarya Challa on Vocals (Carnatic music) Feb 19 – 10:00am Curtis Andrews on Mridangam (Drum) Feb 26 - Saraswati Rajagopalan on Veena (Stringed instrument) March 5 – Ishwarya Chaitanya - Bharata Natyam (Dance)
+Feb 12 – 10:00am Aiswarya Challa on Vocals (Carnatic music) Feb 19 – 10:00am Curtis Andrews on Mridangam (Drum) Feb 26 - 8:00am R. Thiagarajan on Carnatic Flute March 5 – 7:30 am Ishwarya Chaitanya - Bharata Natyam (Dance)

 Participate in all 4 workshops for $32.49 including fees (North America and Europe) or $21.99 USD including fees (Central and South America).